-Affordable Market Characteristics that will influence

-Housing Type the use of funds available for housing type

-Tenant Based Not applicable, City does not have a TBRA program.

-Rental Assistance

-(TBRA)

-TBRA for Non- Not applicable, City does not have a TBRA program.

-Homeless Special

-Needs

-New Unit Raleigh's continued rapid growth throughout the city has resulted in increased land prices,

-Production especially near downtown.
-The majority of these private market residential developments are

-"luxury" rentals.
-Because the area is attractive to investors and developers, land is increasingly

-becoming less available and expensive as the private market competes for development

-opportunities.

-Availability of land

-Availability of market financing

-Appropriate zoning for land

-Land costs
+Market Characteristics that will influence the use of funds available for housing type Not applicable, City does not have a TBRA program.
+Raleigh's continued rapid growth throughout the city has resulted in increased land prices, especially near downtown.
+The majority of these private market residential developments are "luxury" rentals.
+Because the area is attractive to investors and developers, land is increasingly becoming less available and expensive as the private market competes for development opportunities.
+Availability of land Availability of market financing Appropriate zoning for land Land costs -

 Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Rehabilitation Area need for rehabilitation: According to 2011-2015 ACS data, 21% of owner-occupied housing and 45% of renter-occupied housing units have one or more housing problems (which include lacks kitchen or complete plumbing, overcrowding, or cost burden- See Housing Needs Assessment).
 These statistics show the overwhelming need to continue to fund owner-occupied rehabilitation programs and continue to acquire and rehabilitate existing substandard apartment units.
-The challenges in carrying out these programs include: • Cost of materials Cost of materials Cost of labor Owner willingness to participate in rehabilitation programs Acquisition, including preservation Challenge of preservation: Given Raleigh's rapid desirability and rapid growth, , much of the older housing stock.
+The challenges in carrying out these programs include: Cost of materials Cost of labor Owner willingness to participate in rehabilitation programs Acquisition, including preservation Challenge of preservation: Given Raleigh's rapid desirability and rapid growth, , much of the older housing stock.
 Many rental developments, which has been affordable due to its age and condition, are being purchased by private developers and replaced with or converted into more upscale and less affordable housing.
 This trend that will likely continue into the foreseeable future.
 Most of Raleigh's housing stock is relatively new; 71% owner-occupied and 70% renter-occupied units were built after 1980, with 35% owner-occupied and 28% renter-occupied units being built after 2000.
-Property values Competitive market Access to market financing Willingness of owners to sell